Here are some common questions about worship and life at Westminster. Don’t hesitate to contact us if you have a question that’s not covered here.

 How do I get connected?

 The best way to start is by building relationships with folks.
-Contact any staff member, and they’ll help you connect with a Bible study, Church School class, choir, ministry, lunch group, supper club, worship volunteer team, or Inquirers’ Class – whichever group feels like the best fit.
-Check out our guests’ welcome brochure, and learn more in Next Steps.
+Leave your contact information in the pew pad at the end of your pew during Sunday worship so we can reach out and get to know you better.
+Feel free to contact any staff member, and they’ll help you connect with a Bible study, Church School class, choir, lunch group, supper club, ministry, or worship volunteer team – whichever group feels like the best fit to you.
+You’re welcome to join these activities at any time.
+Check the calendar for current schedules or contact the church office.